gestalthq/css-styleguide/README.md

 Naming follows (loosely) Yandex's [Block Element Modifier (BEM)](http://bem.info/) methodology for namespacing classes:

 - A single hyphen is used for adjective-noun separation (e.g., payroll-calculator)
-- A double hypen is used for actual namespacing between blocks, elements, and modifiers (e.g., payroll-calculator--header--dark)
+- A double hypen is used for actual namespacing between blocks and its elements/modifiers (e.g., payroll-calculator--header--dark)

 **blocks** are major logical design components/widgets (e.g., tooltip) **elements** are the technical/structural components that make up that block (e.g., tooltip--handle, tooltip--bubble)